• Skip to primary navigation

 Crockpot Chicken Noodle Soup

-So I make my chicken noodle soup with chicken breast.
-It is lean and shreds easily.
+I keep an eye on my caloric intake, so I make my chicken noodle soup with chicken breast.

-Just adding simple veggies like carrots, celery and onions make this recipe taste clean and simple yet very flavorful and delicious.
-Egg noodles, of course, are the noodles of choice for this soup.
+Adding simple veggies like carrots, celery, and onions makes this recipe taste clean and simple yet very flavorful and delicious.
+Egg noodles are a must.

 Homemade Crockpot Chicken Noodle Soup